Assessing the robustness of heterogeneous treatment effects in survival analysis under informative censoring

 To address the above challenges, we now move away from point estimation to partial identification of the CATE, which allows us to obtain informative bounds in the presence of informative censoring.
 To do so, we first notice that, as stated in Lemma~\ref{lem:total_prob_causal}, the key challenge for estimating the CATE lies in the expected conditional potential survival function under censoring, i.e., $\bluetext{\mathbb{E} [ T(a) \mid X = x, \Delta = 1]}$.
 As a remedy, our approach is therefore to first derive partial identification bounds for this quantity, which then yield bounds for CAPO $\tau_a(x)$.
 We can then naturally obtain bounds for CATE $\tau_{a_1, a_2}(x)$, as the CATE is defined as the difference between CAPOs, i.e., $\tau_{a_1}(x)$ and $\tau_{a_2}(x)$.
 Our bounds, which we derive below, build on Manski bounds~\citep{manski.1990}, but we carefully adapt to our survival setting.
 In that sense, our bounds follow the idea of worst-case bounds~\citep{basu.1982, slud.1983, zheng.1995} in survival analysis.
-Importantly, unlike standard Manski bounds~\citep{manski.1990}, which assume fully observed outcomes, outcomes in our survival setting are only partially observed, which makes partial identification in our setting non-trivial.
+Importantly, unlike standard Manski bounds~\citep{manski.1990}, which assume the only source of missing data is treatment assignment, our survival setting introduces an additional source of partial observability through informative censoring, which makes partial identification in our setting non-trivial.

 Next, we formally define the lower and upper bounds for the CAPO, which we denote by $\mu^-(x, a)$ and $\mu^+(x, a)$, respectively.
 The bounds thus capture the range of plausible values under our partial identification framework while allowing for informative censoring.